2019-04-02 14.09.05.png

 Dollar Scholar has caught the eye of Travel Market Report and Contently.

-My stories are used as references on the Wikipedia pages for internet meme, Karen Pence, Brett Kavanaugh, the podcast Serial, the late Zoboomafoo lemur Jovian, gender identity under Title IX and the wedding of Princess Eugenie and Jack Brooksbank.
+My stories are used as references on the Wikipedia pages for internet meme, Karen Pence, Brett Kavanaugh, the podcast Serial, the late Zoboomafoo lemur Jovian and the wedding of Princess Eugenie and Jack Brooksbank.

 unnamed-4.jpg